5l1v3r1/RandomDNS/README.md

 RandomDNS simplify and improve the security of DNSCrypt proxy by randomizing the choice of the server at runtime.

+#### Features

+- Randomize the provider at runtime
+- Securely run DNSCrypt proxy by verifying its hash and by copying it in /tmp dir with restricted permissions
+- Watch DNSCrypt process and relaunch it if it dies

+#### How to use it

 0) Update Brew
 ```brew update && brew upgrade```